IAmS4n/HEROHE/README.md

 # Usage
-There are two steps.
-First step is mask finding for slides, and the second step is prediction.
+There are two steps: First, mask finding for slides.
+Second, prediction.

-## First step
+## First step:
-Run following command in code directory:
+Run following command in the code directory:

 	python3 test.py --test_dir TESTDIR --make_mask

-## Second step
+## Second step:
-Run following command in code directory:
+Run following command in the code directory:

 	python3 test.py --test_dir TESTDIR --make_csv

-Afterwards, a CSV file that contains results will be generated with the name "piaz.csv".
+As a result, a CSV file that contains results will be generated with the name of "piaz.csv".